FINNGEN/META_ANALYSIS/README.md

 * `variance`: weight z-score from p-value by variance,
 * `inv_var`: regular inverse variance weighted betas meta-analysis.

-`inv_var` is recommeneded if betas and variances are comparable.
+`inv_var` is recommended if betas and variances are comparable.
 In case of combining data from different models (e.g.) linear vs. logistic you should use sample size weighted meta.